MagnusCaesar/magnuscaesar.github.io/README.md

 Well now that you've seen this, enjoy and make your own too
 make sure to keep it public if you don't want to pay

+this is a test to see if image links work this is my schedule {{https://magnuscaesar.github.io/sched-dark}}